PlutoZhang/Zowe-docs/topics/atlas-install.md

     Therefore, use super user authority to run the Atlas install script.

-    To run the script, first give the script execute permission using the following command:
+    Give the install script execute permission using the following command:

     ```
     chmod u+x atlas-wlp-package-0.0.3.sh
+    ```

+    Now execute the install script using the following commmand:

+    ```
     ./atlas-wlp-package-0.0.3.sh
     ```